Fertility: France

 The French pronatalist movement from 1919 to 1945 failed to convince French couples they had a patriotic duty to help increase their country's birthrate.
-Even the government was reluctant in its support to the movement.
-It was only between 1938 and 1939 that the French government became directly and permanently involved in the pronatalist effort.
+Even the government was reluctant to support the movement.
+Only between 1938 and 1939 did the French government become directly and permanently involved in the pronatalist effort.
 Although the birthrate started to surge in late 1941, the trend was not sustained.
-Falling birthrate once again became a major concern among demographers and government officials beginning in the 1970s.
+Falling birthrate again became a major concern among demographers and government officials in the 1970s.
 In mid-2018, there was a bill introduced to legalize single women and lesbian couples to get fertility treatment.
 At the beginning of 2020, the Senate approved the bill 160 votes to 116.
 They are a step closer to legalizing fertility treatments for all women regardless of sexual orientation or marital status.
 Soon there will be no reason for lesbian couples or single women to travel to be able to start their own family.

+Korea

+South Korea has the lowest fertility rate in the world at 0.78.
+A variety of explanations have been proposed, ranging from investment in education to birth control, abortion, a decline in the marriage rate, divorce, female participation in the labor force, and the 1997 Asian financial crisis.
+After being legal from the 1960s to the 1980s, abortion was again made illegal in South Korea in the early 2000s in an attempt to reverse the declining fertility rate.